Skyvell/itx/README.md

 ## Acknowledgements
 Inspiration gathered from Icon P-rep Yudus-lab's chainlytics framework: https://github.com/yudus-lab/chainalytic-framework.
 He also provided valuable insight into how to pull data from a local node.
 Thank you.

+## Contact
+Feel free to reach out to me at tskyvell@gmail.com.